 In this section

 Local government provides vital public services in Wales - such as social care and education.
-Council run services have hundred of thousands of daily interactions with people and businesses in their areas.
-Responsibility for planning for services in different Brexit scenarios, including no deal, lies with each local authority.
+Council run services have hundreds of thousands of daily interactions with people and businesses in their areas.
+Responsibility for planning for services in different Brexit scenarios has been with each local authority.

-The Welsh Government has been working with local government to ensure information is shared with local authorities to help them prepare for the UK to leave the EU.
+The Welsh Government has been working with local government to share information with local authorities to help them prepare for the UK to leave the EU.
+This will continue during the transition period.

 An advisory panel bringing together representatives from local government with Welsh Government officials has been set up.
 It ensures a co-ordinated approach is adopted across the wide range of services local authorities are responsible for.